 Every Orange County Public Elementary School has a dedicated representative from the Orange County Library System as part of our Children's Initiative.
 Liaisons can answer questions about library services and make school visits.
 Call 407.835.7323 to connect to your liaison.

 We recommend tours of the Children's Library for children in kindergarten through high school.
 Youth tours last for approximately 20 minutes.
 The tour includes the Children's Library, and for groups with youth ages 13 to 18, our teen area, Club Central.
-Call 407.835.7323 to schedule a visit.
+Call 407.835.7323 or fill out our Field Trip form to schedule a visit.

 We have created a suggested reading list, Libraries, Librarians, and Lions, of titles about the Library for children.
 Before your tour select a few titles to share with your students.